acotty/CB_GDBMI_PLUGIN/Readme.md

 **The debugger is not production quality at this point in time.** It can be tested, but please wait until the new logging is ready and then give it a go as the logging will be more extensive and will help allot more if you hit a bug.

 #OUTSTANDING ITEMS

 ## High Priority
-1. Fix warnings
-2. Update logged data to be more readable/understanding
+1. Update logged data to be more readable/understanding
-3. Add more logging to help find issues

 ## Medium Priority
 2. Add control to vary the amount/type of logging